alexKleider/phInfo/README.md

 ##### Bring in dependencies

+The next script will take a long time (so be patient!)
+Near the end you are three times asked to set a `MySQL` "root" password.
+Each time leave it blank- do this by hitting the down arrow so that `<Ok>` is highlighted and then hit `Enter`.
+The script ends with a reboot.

         cd phInfo
         sudo ./dependencies.sh

-This will take a long time (so be patient!)
-Near the end of this script you are three times asked to set a `MySQL` "root" password.
-Each time leave it blank- do this by hitting the down arrow so that `<Ok>` is highlighted and then hit `Enter`.
-The script ends with a reboot.

 ### Server Setup